turingschool/backend-curriculum-site/module2/lessons/database_visualization_and_relationships.md

 * Many-to-Many Relationship

 ### Warm-Up
+1) Draw a diagram showing which tables we currently have in our Task Manager database.
+What information lives in that table?

-In our recent Task Manager client meeting, our client decided their users should be able to organize their tasks by marking them with labels.
+2) In our recent Task Manager client meeting, our client decided their users should be able to organize their tasks by marking them with labels.
 Based on our conversation, we've decided:

      Users should have tasks.
 Tasks should have labels.

 Right now, our database only supports tasks.
 Take a minute to consider what changes we would need to make to our database in order to support the features requested by our client.
+Add these to your diagram.

 ### Defining Key Terms